saturneric/wg-easy-gluetun/README.md

 # WireGuard Easy & Gluetun

-**Personal VPN Gateway with VPN Protection** - Build your own WireGuard VPN server that routes all traffic through a VPN provider via Gluetun.
-Connect unlimited devices securely and enjoy the benefits of both self-hosted and VPN services.
+Build your own self-hosted VPN gateway with a secure and privacy enhanced exit.

+All your devices securely connect to your private WireGuard server, where traffic is managed, and monitored under your control.
+From there, Gluetun forwards it through your trusted VPN provider, giving you a single encrypted exit IP, enhanced privacy, and location masking — all without depending on third-party infrastructure.

+- **Easy WireGuard Management**: Simple web interface for managing WireGuard VPN (WG-Easy)
+- **VPN Chaining**: All traffic routed through a VPN provider using Gluetun
+- **Docker-Based**: Easy deployment with Docker Compose
+- **Enhanced Privacy**: Hide your IP address and encrypt your internet traffic
+- **Multi-Device Support**: Connect unlimited devices to your VPN network
+- **Remote Access**: Secure access to your home network or devices from anywhere
+- **DNS Filtering**: Integrated Adguard Home for ad-blocking and tracking protection

 > **📖 Want to learn more?** Check out this [detailed introduction
 > article](https://blog.bktus.com/en/archives/2918/) explaining the principles